-Shanahan, who does not have any prior military experience, started working at the Pentagon in July of 2017 and led the team that drafted a proposal for a new Space Force.
+Shanahan, who did not have any prior military experience, started working at the Pentagon in July of 2017 and led the team that drafted a proposal for a new Space Force.
 Shanahan made the transition to the Defense Department after spending three decades with Boeing.

 Here’s what you need to know about Patrick Shanahan.